Bun/cryptfile/README.md

 # cryptfile

-A set of tools to make managing encrypted filesystem-in-a-files easier.
+A tool to make managing encrypted filesystem-in-a-file easier.

 Usage: